jb753/turbigen/src/turbigen2/CLI.md

 loop, updating the design between calls.
 Keeping it separate is what forces `run` to be a reusable unit and prevents the duplication above from recurring.

-**Output and diagnostics are different channels.** Results go to stdout;
-diagnostics go to stderr and, when there is somewhere to put it, a log file.
+**Everything a run says is one stream.** Results and diagnostics alike go through the logging system, to stderr and, when there is somewhere to put it, a log file — so the console and `log_turbigen2.txt` are the same transcript in the same order.
+Nothing here is meant to be piped: the artefacts of a run are its files, and stdout is left clean for a machine-readable mode should one ever be wanted.

-The existing code routes ordinary progress through `logger.warning` so that it survives the level being lowered during iteration, which leaves genuine warnings — `check_round_trip` reporting that `backward` omits a design variable, or a mean line with relative flow angles approaching 90 degrees — indistinguishable from the startup banner.
+Results are ordinary `INFO` records rather than a level of their own.
+The existing code routes them through `logger.warning` so that they survive the level being raised during iteration, which leaves genuine warnings — `check_round_trip` reporting that `backward` omits a design variable, or a mean line with relative flow angles approaching 90 degrees — indistinguishable from the startup banner.
+Here `--quiet` raises the level of the console handler alone, so quietening a run does not also blank its record.

 ## Verbs